 Within the Renishaw Hills model, the owner does actually purchase the property under Sectional Title.
 However, they’re given the choice to sign an agreement that will require them to sell the property back to the developer on disposal/death, at the price paid for the unit (less VAT).
 If the purchaser signs this agreement we’re able to provide a discounted price for the unit.
-This amounts to 25% on free-standing homes and 20% on our maisonettes.

 We do things right.
 We keep our promises.
 We care.

 If you’re looking for a retirement property that offers the perfect balance of quality, value and affordability, we bring several options to the table.
 Our recently launched Phase 3 extension now includes stunning one-bedroom apartments and more of the popular two-bedroom maisonettes.
 This makes the prospect of a beautiful and happy retirement available to everyone.
 Click here to view our floorplans.